 Q: How would you describe your music?

-A: When someone asks us to describe our music we usually say "intelligent pop music - like Peter Gabriel and Bjork".
+A: We usually say "intelligent pop music - like Peter Gabriel, Kate Bush and Bjork".

 Q: How do you choose your cover versions?

 A: They're songs that have strong emotional resonance for us that we feel we can add something new to - a fresh take on a familiar subject.